jmbredenberg/Mafia-rules/README.md

 ###Conscript: (1 use)

 Once per game, the Mafia may conscript a player by tapping them on the shoulder and saying "I'm gonna make you an offer you can't refuse."
 The conscript's goal is now for the Mafia to win.
 The conscript retains any abilities they had before they were conscripted.
 The conscript can use Mafia powers as if they were a member of the Mafia.
-You MAY conscript someone after a failed kill attempt.
+You may NOT conscript someone after a failed kill attempt.

 ###Disarm: